ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 If you are not using tflite, you'll need to look at other tools from your framework to profile your model.
 If you are using tflite without ArmNN, then the output from `ExecuteNetwork` will be more of an indication than a definitive answer.
 But it can still be useful to see if there are any obvious problems.

+If you want to have a tflite to practice this Learning Path with, you can download one from the [Arm Model Zoo](https://github.com/ARM-software/ML-zoo).
+As an example we'll use a [mobilenet tflite](https://github.com/ARM-software/ML-zoo/blob/master/models/image_classification/mobilenet_v2_1.0_224/tflite_int8/mobilenet_v2_1.0_224_INT8.tflite).

 To get `ExecuteNetwork` you can download it from the [ArmNN GitHub](https://github.com/ARM-software/armnn/releases).
 Download the version appropriate for the Android phone you wish to test on - the Android version and the architecture of the phone.
 If you are unsure of the architecture, you can use a lower one, but you may miss out on some optimizations.
 Inside the tar.gz that you download, `ExecuteNetwork` is included.
 Note among the other release downloads on the ArmNN Github is the separate file for the `aar` delegate which is the easy way to include the ArmNN delegate into your app.

 To run `ExecuteNetwork` you'll need to use `adb` to push the model and the executable to your phone, and then run it from the adb shell. `adb` is included with Android Studio, but you may need to add it to your path.
 Android Studio normally installs it to a location like \<user>\AppData\Local\Android\Sdk\platform-tools. `adb` can also be downloaded separately from the [Android Developer site](https://developer.android.com/studio/releases/platform-tools).